-Consolidated cash flows for the whole Volkswagen Financial Services Group are included in the Volkswagen AG consolidated financial statements; therefore a separate cash flow statement for the company is not required by Dutch law.
-To be in line with Capital Market practice, FSNV nonetheless prepares a cash flow statement, using the indirect method.
+Consolidated cash flows for the whole Volkswagen Financial Services Group are included in the Volkswagen AG consolidated financial statements; therefore a separate cash flow statement for the Company is not required by Dutch law.
+To be in line with practice in the capital market, FSNV prepares a cash flow statement, using the indirect method.